Culinary Academy

 - Timing + pacing for breakfast/lunch/dinner routines that actually run smoothly

-- Cooking in tight spaces, warm weather, and changing conditions (real yacht realities)
+- Cooking in tight spaces, warm weather, and changing conditions: yacht galleys, small kitchens, anywhere production matters

 Menu planning & provisioning